marmelab/react-admin/docs/Tutorial.md

     </List>
 );
 ```

-Notice that the components we use here are from `admin-on-rest/lib/mui` - these are Material UI components.

 The main component of the post list is a `<List>` component, responsible for grabbing the information from the url, displaying the page title, and handling pagination.
 This list then delegates the display of the actual list of posts to a `<Datagrid>`, responsible for displaying a table with one row for each post.
 As for which columns should be displayed in this table, that's what the bunch of `<TextField>` components are for, each mapping a different source field in the API response.